clulab/conceptdiscovery/README.md

 The API follows the following steps.

-First you need to prepare a sequence of input sentences, with each sentence associated with a score, where TODO ZHENG: WHAT DO THESE SCORES MEAN AND WHERE DO THEY COME FROM?.
-This score is used for filtering out less important sentences:
+First you need to prepare a sequence of input sentences, with each sentence associated with a goodness score that must be provided.
+This score is used for filtering out less important sentences at runtime:
 ```
 val texts = Seq(
     Seq(